-The Mentawai Islands are a chain of remote communities that lie 150 kilometres West of Sumatra.
+Welcome to Mentawai — a chain of remote islands which lie 150 kilometres West of Sumatra.
 The region is well known for its pumping swells, beautiful, untouched rainforests and local Indonesian lifestyle.

 Crowds of people gather outside the ferry to collect their belongings — Siberut, Sumatra.